API

 .pwc

-: If given a a boolean, do a piecewise constant propagation where the generator in each interval is constant (the internalpropagator
+: If given a boolean, do a piecewise constant propagation where the generator in each interval is constant (the internalpropagator

 is aPWCPropagator